 Phone: 1-888-377-8900 | Text: 1-612-261-0856

 Symptoms of an E. coli infection, which include abdominal cramps and diarrhea that can be bloody, usually develop within one to three days of exposure.
 The people in this outbreak, who ranged in age from 26 to 79 years old, reported the onset of illness on dates ranging from November 27, 2021, to December 9, 2021.

 E. coli Outbreak Investigation

 As part of the outbreak investigation, health officials interviewed patients about the foods they ate in the week before they became ill.
-So far, all nine of the patients interviewed said they ate prepackaged organic power greens in the week before they got sick.
+Nine of the patients interviewed said they ate prepackaged organic power greens in the week before they got sick.
 Eight of them reported eating Simple Truth brand power greens, one of them ate Nature’s Basket brand.
 Shopper records show the purchase of these products.

 Both brands of organic power greens contain the same mixture of leafy greens: organic spinach, mizuna, kale, and chard.
 Several patients said they used the power greens to make smoothies.

 Health officials used a DNA fingerprinting method called whole genome sequencing on all of the E. coli cultures from the patients.
 Test results showed that the E. coli fingerprints for all of the patients are closely related.
 This suggests that they all got sick from the same food.
 Tests all showed that all 10 E. coli isolates from patients were resistant to antibiotics.
 And that the outbreak strain was similar to strains associated with previous E. coli outbreaks including the one in 2018 linked romaine lettuce grown in Yuma, AZ that sickened 210 people, killing five of them.

 The number of illnesses reported from each state was: Alaska (2), Ohio (1), Oregon (1), and Washington (6).